odpi/specs/ODPi-Runtime.md

 -   **[HADOOP_EJH2]** An ODPi Platform MUST set the `HADOOP_CONF_DIR` environment variable to point to Apache Hadoop’s configuration directory if config files aren’t being stored in `*_HOME/etc/hadoop`.

 -   **[HADOOP_TOOLS]** The location of the tools jars and other miscellaneous jars SHOULD be set to the `HADOOP_TOOLS_PATH` environment variable.
 This is used as input for setting Java class paths, therefore this MUST be an absolute path.
 It MAY contain additional content above and beyond what ships with Apache Hadoop and the reference implementation.
 The entire directory SHOULD NOT be included in the default hadoop class path.
 Individual jars MAY be specified.

+-   **[HADOOP_USERS]** ODPi Platform can OPTIONALLY define a set of user ids and group ids that correspond to a set of running services.
+The list of user and group ids if defined SHOULD be clearly stated.
+E.g. The user id, hdfs, and group id,hadoop, is used for the HDFS service.

 Compliance
 ----------